Delek Group

 Delek Group (קבוצת דלק) is an Israeli holding conglomerate mainly operating in the petroleum industry.
 Delek Group's largest subsidiary is Delek – The Israel Fuel Corporation, one of the largest chains of filling stations in Israel.
 Delek Group also owns E&P operations across the Levant, in the North Sea and in the Gulf of Mexico.
 Beyond the oil industry, it also owns coffeehouse chain Café Joe as well as 70% of the Israeli franchisee of Burger King.

 Delek Group is listed on the Tel Aviv Stock Exchange under the ticker symbol, DLEKG, and is a member of the TA-35 Index of leading Israeli companies.
-Delek Group previously held major shares in automobile import company Delek Motors, nutraceuticals company Gadot Biochemistry, desalination company IDE Technologies and holding company Phoenix Holdings, all of which were later sold.
+Delek Group previously held major shares in automobile import company Delek Motors, nutraceuticals company Gadot Biochemistry, desalination company IDE Technologies and holding company Phoenix Financial, all of which were later sold.

 History

 Delek Group was first founded as Delek – The Israel Fuel Corporation Ltd in 1951.

 In 2006 it introduced its United States subsidiary, Delek US, which owned the Tyler, Texas oil refinery and 349 retail stores, in the New York Stock Exchange.
 A decade later, Delek US merged with the U.S. subsidiary of another Israeli company, Alon Israel Oil Co.

 In August 2007, Delek Benelux took over marketing activities for Chevron Global Energy Inc. in Benelux, including 869 fueling stations, mostly under the Texaco brand.
 The same month, Delek Israel's Delek Pi-Glilot, a fuel storage and distribution company operating in Ashdod, Jerusalem and Beersheba, won a Government Companies Authorities tender to run the fuel storage facilities in Ashdod.
 A few months later in November, they announced the hiring of former police commissioner Moshe Karadi to run Delek Pi-Glilot. had recently resigned.
 Gabi Last, former commissioner and commander of the Tel Aviv Central District, has been chairing Delek Group for several years.
 On January 1, 2020, Idan Wallance became Delek's new CEO.